HewlettPackard/shs-libfabric/man/fi_cxi.7.md

 The CXI provider supports various fabric-specific extensions.
 Extensions are accessed using the fi_open_ops function.

+### CXI Domain Control Extensions

+The **fi_control**() function is extended for domain FIDs to query and override global environment settings for a specific domain.
+This is useful for example where the application process also includes a client API that has different optimizations and protections.

+Command *FI_OPT_CXI_GET_OPTIMIZED* where the argument is a pointer to a bool.
+The call returns the setting for optimized MR usage for the domain.
+The default is determined by the environment setting of *FI_CXI_OPTIMIZED_MRS*.

+Command *FI_OPT_CXI_SET_OPTIMIZED* where the argument is a pointer to a bool initialized to true or false.
+The call enables or disables the use of optimized MRs for the domain.
+If the domain is not configured for FI_MR_PROV_KEY MR mode, the call will fail with -FI_EINVAL, it is not supported for client generated keys.
+It must be called prior to MR being created.

+Command *FI_OPT_CXI_GET_MR_MATCH_EVENTS* where the argument is a pointer to a bool.
+The call returns the setting for MR Match Event accounting for the domain.
+The default is determined by the environment setting of *FI_CXI_MR_MATCH_EVENTS*.

+Command *FI_OPT_CXI_SET_MR_MATCH_EVENTS* where the argument is a pointer to a bool initialized to true or false.
+This call enables or disables the use of MR Match Event counting.
+This ensures that memory backing a MR cannot be accessed after invoking fi_close() on the MR, even if that memory remains in the libfabric MR cache.
+Manual progress must be made to process events at the RMA destination.
+It can only be changed prior to any EP or MR being created.

+Command *FI_OPT_CXI_GET_PROV_KEY_CACHE* where the argument is a pointer to a bool.
+The call returns the setting for enabling use of the remote MR cache for provider keys for the domain.
+The default is determined by the environment setting of *FI_CXI_PROV_KEY_CACHE* and is only valid if FI_MR_PROV_KEY MR mode is used.

+Command *FI_OPT_CXI_SET_PROV_KEY_CACHE* where the argument is a pointer to a bool initialized to true or false.
+This call enables or disables the use of the remote MR cache for provider keys for the domain.
+By default the cache is enabled and can be used for provider keys that do not require events.
+The command will fail with -FI_EINVAL if FI_MR_PROV_KEY MR mode is not in use.
+It can only be changed prior to any MR being created.

 ## CXI Domain Extensions

 CXI domain extensions have been named *FI_CXI_DOM_OPS_6*.
 The flags parameter